theo546/pac/README.md

 Allow execution: chmod +x /usr/bin/pac

 # Change log
+1.0.4_3 fixed a security issue where the checksum pass when it's blank

 1.0.4_2 fixed a string when no update is found

 1.0.4_1 fixed output about db.txt on the first launch